The Invasion (2024)

 Dir: Sergei Loznitsa | Doc 2024 145′

-These are not ordinary times though as all the films are of people living everyday life during the Russian invasion of Ukraine that started on 24/2/22.
-Unlike other current documentaries made on the battleground or directly filmed inside war zones, this is more about an invasion felt, heard but not shown directly as if for the Ukrainian people this is an enemy which dare not speak its name.
+These are not ordinary times though, as all the films are of people living everyday life during the Russian invasion of Ukraine that started on 24/2/22.
+Unlike other current documentaries made on the battleground or directly filmed inside war zones, this is more about an invasion felt, heard but not shown directly as if for the Ukrainian’s people this is an enemy which dare not speak its name.

-Harrowing scenes of real time footage of severely wounded bodies being cared for by nurses and doctors – with neither blame or anger – are silent, quiet testaments to the power of others to heal and repair.
+Harrowing scenes of real time footage of severely wounded bodies being cared for by nurses and doctors showing neither blame nor anger become silent, quiet testaments to the power of others to heal and repair.
+In one of the most powerful sequences, books are bound with rope, transported into trucks and wait in a queue to be thrown onto conveyor belts.

-In one of the most powerful sequences, books are bound with rope, transported into trucks where they wait in a queue to be thrown onto conveyor belts.
-Titles of books sporadically appear on the screen: Tolstoy, Dostoevsky and Chekov as they move with philosophy, science and religious books.
-All will be destroyed, the viewer left to decipher the value and meaning of what we learn from and how love can also be systematically erased in countries suffering from war.
-At one point an elderly man muses that after throaty two years of independence, life in Ukraine still feels like 1942.
+Titles sporadically appear on the screen: Tolstoy, Dostoevsky and Chekov as they move alongside titles of philosophy, science and religious books.
+All will be destroyed and the viewer left to decipher the value and meaning of how what we love and learn from can also be systematically erased when countries suffer during warfare.
+At one point an elderly man muses that after 32 years of independence, life in Ukraine still feels like 1942.

 THE INVASION won the In Spirit of Freedom award at Cannes 2024 and premiered at London Film Festivals 2024 | coming to UK cinemas in 2025